Listen to this article

 Bottom Line

-- Always report reinvested dividends in taxable accounts as income.
+- Report all reinvested dividends from taxable accounts as income for the year.

-- Use tax💡 Definition:A consumption tax imposed by governments on the sale of goods and services, typically calculated as a percentage of the purchase price.-advantaged accounts to defer or avoid taxes on dividends.
+- Use tax💡 Definition:A consumption tax imposed by governments on the sale of goods and services, typically calculated as a percentage of the purchase price.-advantaged accounts like IRAs to defer or completely eliminate taxes on your dividends.

 Try the Calculator